Meet the U25s

 Tom is a self-employed architectural designer, specialising in residential development and contemporary design.
 The majority of Tom’s work is based in Oxfordshire and Berkshire, but he has plans to move into residential property development in the near future.

-He began shooting at the Oratory School and is now Captain of the school’s alumni team, known as The Cardinals.
-This will be his third overseas tour in two years, having visited Kenya and South Africa in March with England, and is due to shoot in Canada with Andrew Lothian’s team, as his first full GB cap in August.
+He began shooting at the Oratory School and is now Captain of the school’s alumni team, known as the Cardinals.
+This will be his third overseas tour in two years, having visited Kenya and South Africa with England, and Canada as his first full GB cap, both in 2023.

 Tom is very proud to be part of such a strong U25 team and is honoured to have been appointed Vice-Captain.
 There is no doubt about the talent in the team and Tom is hopeful that they will be successful in their pursuit of the Word Championship title, even against the fickle Bloemfontein winds.